“Do this in remembrance of Me”

 “They devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers.” — Acts 2:42

-From the earliest days of the Church, believers gathered regularly to remember Christ together at the table.
-This practice was central to their identity as followers of Jesus and remains essential for our spiritual nourishment and corporate unity today.
+From the beginning, believers gathered regularly to remember Christ together at the table, central to their identity.

 Would You Like to Know More About the Lord's Supper?